 Almost 4 hours after we started, we reach the east summit of Mount Norquay, 2450 metres (8038 feet) above sea level.
 Chris points out prominent peaks including Cascade, Rundle, Assiniboine, Sulphur, and Louis.With beauty all around and adrenaline coursing through our veins, we are on a mountain high.
 As we fuel up for the return trip, I ask my fellow Summiteers what the most exciting part was.
 While the vast majority claim the 3-cable suspension bridge was the most exciting and scary at the same time, you wouldn’t know as they crossed it smiling.
 “My hands were sweating,” Kheang confides.
 Teranie and I, however, found the ladder to be the most sweat inducing.
 Everyone’s experience is unique, but one thing we can all agree on, is that the summit is sweeter after our efforts and the panoramic views are picture perfect.

 |East summit of Mount Norquay|

 After a downclimb off the summit hump and one more dance across the monkey bridge, we make our way down.
 Most of the descent is a hike, but steeper sections have cables for our safety.
 Back where we started, at the top of the chairlift, we say farewell to our trusty harnesses, leashes and helmets, and head in to the Cliffhouse Bistro for the apres.
 We enjoy a climbing platter and beverage (on the house) and exchange email addresses so we can share photos.
-Our friend, Tatjana, and kids are waiting for us and they tell us about their adventure on Stoney Squaw Summit.
+Our friend, Tatjana, and kids are waiting for us and they tell us about their adventure on Upper Stoney Trail.
 The first thing the girls ask, after seeing our via ferrata photos, is “When can we go?”

 |Charcuterie Platter at Cliffhouse Bistro